scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### Peering Link MAC Computation {#peerlink}

-The Hop Field MAC computation described in [](#hf-mac-calc) does not apply to a peering Hop Field - i.e. to a Hop Field that allows transiting from a child interface/link to a peering interface/link.
+The Hop Field MAC computation described in [](#hf-mac-calc) does not apply to a peering Hop Field - i.e., to a Hop Field that allows transiting from a child interface/link to a peering interface/link.

 The reason for this is that the MACs of the Hop Fields "after" the peering Hop Field (in beaconing direction) are not chained to the MAC of the peering Hop Field but to the MAC of the main Hop Field in the corresponding AS entry.
 To make this work, the MAC of the peering Hop Field is also chained to the MAC of the main Hop Field.
 This allows for the validation of the chained MAC for both the peering Hop Field and the following Hop Fields by using the same `Acc` field value.